 Yurts at Lake Cachuma

 The ultimate in family camping fun will be had in the yurts at Lake Cachuma in Santa Barbara County.
 The yurts are a cross between a tent and a tepee, featuring beds to sleep 3-6, a lockable door, lights and electrical outlets.
 We recommend bringing all the necessities of tent camping, just not the tent.

 When booking your yurt pay special attention to how close or far your yurt is to the bathroom and/or playground.
 If you go with kids, try to stay near to the playground to avoid having to trek back and forth (because you know that’s what will happen!).

 In addition to the yurts, Lake Cachuma also offers 8 wooden cabins including bathrooms and kitchenettes for an even better glamping experience.
 Prices are quite reasonable for both the yurts and cabins, which means they book up quickly.
-Reservations can be made up to 6 months in advance.
+Book early – up to 6 months in advance.
 For summer months and holiday weekends, book well in advance.

 Looking for a tech free, rejuvenating couples getaway, check out the exclusive yurts and Airstream at Wellspring Ranch

 Cabins at Jalama Beach

 The cabins at Jalama Beach, located just north of Santa Barbara are booked through the same site as the Lake Cachuma cabins and yurts listed above.
 Here at this state beach, there are three large cabins (sleep 6) and four medium cabins (sleep 4) perched on a hill with breathtaking views over the Pacific ocean from the porch.
 The wooden cabins all have electricity, bathrooms, kitchenettes, living rooms, private porches and fire pits.
 All you need to provide is your sleeping bags, pillows and groceries.
 If you don’t feel like cooking, there is an on site cafe that has good basic food on offer.
 As noted above, cabins book up quickly, so plan well in advance!

 KOA Ventura Ranch